-The Central Bank of the UAE supports the Bank's strategic effort to delink/deconsolidate its Lebanese Subsidiary, as the underlying accounting anomalies impact is not sustainable for the Bank and pose a threat for even greater unnecessary volatility.
-Accordingly, the ultimate immediate objective was to cease the consolidation of the Lebanese Subsidiary financial statements in the Group's financial statements as per the Central Bank of the UAE recommendations effective 1 April 2023.
-This is required in order to avoid the unnecessary accounting anomalies and/or disruptions resulting from the consolidation of the Lebanese Subsidiary.
-On 22 June 2023, the board approved the de-linking.
+The Central Bank of the UAE continues to support the Bank's strategic effort to delink/deconsolidate its Lebanese Subsidiary, as the underlying accounting anomalies impact is not sustainable for the Bank and pose a threat of unnecessary volatility.
+Accordingly, the objective remains to cease the consolidation of the Lebanese Subsidiary's financial statements in the Group's financial statements, as per the Central Bank of the UAE recommendations effective 1st April 2023.
+This step is necessary to mitigate the accounting anomalies and disruptions resulting from the consolidation of the Lebanese Subsidiary.
+On 22nd June 2023, the Board approved the de-linking.

-When the Group classifies the Lebanese subsidiary as an "asset held for sale" involving loss of control and the sale is highly probable within 12 months, all the assets and liabilities of that subsidiary are classified as held for sale.
-Once classified in this category, the group of assets and liabilities are measured at the lower of carrying amount or fair value less costs to sell.
-If the group of assets and liabilities becomes impaired, an impairment loss is recognised in the consolidated statement of profit and loss.
+When the Group classified the Lebanese subsidiary as an "asset held for sale," all the subsidiary's assets and liabilities were categorized accordingly.
+Once classified in this category, the group of assets and liabilities is measured at the lower of carrying amount or fair value less costs to sell.
+If impairment occurs, an impairment loss is recognized in the consolidated statement of profit and loss.
 Impairment losses may be reversed.
-The fair value less cost to sell estimate is a significant judgement and it is determined based on the market offer approach.
+The fair value less cost to sell estimate remains a significant judgment, determined based on the market offer approach.